bb84000/mergets/README.md

 Experimental: Please have a copy ofyour files before processing !

-Open source portable program, usage is free<br>
+Open source program, usage is free<br>
+Windows installer, Can be compiled under Linux